zenzen-sol/zephyr/README.md

     - If you prefer [﻿Vercel CLI](https://vercel.com/docs/cli)  as your dev server, use `vercel dev`  or `vc dev`  instead of `yarn dev`  .
 - Go to [﻿http://localhost:3000](http://localhost:3000/)  to see Zephyr in action.
 You should be prompted to sign up.

+---

+Made with 🖤 in Kyoto, Japan by [﻿Sol Irvine](https://www.zenzen.io/sol)

 <!-- eraser-additional-content -->